eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 <h1 class="entry-subtitle">Diving into the SRA abyss</h1>
-Access to data remains a major hurdle for reproducibility in science today despite the increased availability of large-scale repositories for data storage, and even journal policies that require data archiving.
-This is particularly true for genomic sequence data, where it can be really confusing to learn how to upload large data files (e.g., requiring a checksum and FTP); and how to properly tag with them appropriate meta-data.
-And so typically people just don't do it.
+Access to data remains a major hurdle for reproducibility in science despite the increased availability of large-scale repositories for online data storage, and even journal policies that require data archiving.
-Or if they do, the data is uploaded to an archive dump site, like DRYAD, where it is not easily searchable.
+And this is particularly true for genomic sequence data.
+Uploading it is confusing and difficult and so people just don't do it, and journals don't enforce their stated policies.

-There are many reasons for not submitting data to SRA, but surely the most common reason is that it's a completely *time-consuming and soul-crushing exercise.* It requires entering pages upon pages of meta-data by hand into arcane web forms or spread-sheets to define various objects that are continually referenced by redundant names or prefix tags (e.g., SUB, SAMN, SRX, SRP, PRJNA, BioSamples and BioProjects), and which have a relational structure that defies understanding (e.g., 1 SRA can have 4 SRXs which produce data for 96 SRRs from 96 SRSs for 4 SRPs; See table below; which I reference frequently when trying to understand this stuff.)
+There are many reasons for not submitting data to SRA, but the most common reason is that it's a totally *time-consuming and soul-crushing exercise*.
+It requires entering pages upon pages of meta-data by hand into arcane web forms or spread-sheets to define numerous objects that are continually referenced by redundant names or prefix tags
+(e.g., SUB, SAMN, SRX, SRP, PRJNA, BioSamples and BioProjects), and which have a relational structure that defies understanding (e.g., 1 SRA can have 4 SRXs which produce data for 96 SRRs from 96 SRSs for 4 SRPs; See table below, which I reference frequently when trying to understand this stuff.)

 | Prefix	| Accession Name	|   Definition	   |   Example   |